davidsbatista/GermEval-2019-Task_1/README.md

-### GermEval 2019 Task 1 - Shared Task on Hierarchical Classification of Blurbs
+# GermEval 2019 Task 1 - Shared Task on Hierarchical Classification of Blurbs

 This repository contains the code for the participation on GermEval 2019 Task 1 -- Shared task on hierarchical classification of blurbs.

-To run the experiments:
+## To run the experiments first install:

     pip install -r requirements.txt